 In presenting this Statement of Accounts I am grateful to the Resources Team for their planning, professionalism, and unstinting commitment in order to produce a high quality publication.
-In addition, collaboration across departments is now more essential than ever in the production of this document and the support and assistance from colleagues in other departments requires recognition and thanks.
+In addition, collaboration across departments remains essential in the production of this document and the support and assistance from colleagues in other departments requires recognition and thanks.